Please find below a handy guide and frequently asked questions relating to the GDPR.

-As under the DPA, there is a right of access to the data stored by a processor and confirmation of the processing of it.
-The Regulation removes the requirement for the payment of a fee (currently this is £10) except in circumstances where a request is manifestly unfounded or excessive, or where information has previously been disclosed.
-Most requests should be completed within 30 days of the initial request being made.
+There is a right of access to the data stored by a processor and confirmation of the processing of it.
+Most requests should be responded to within 30 days of the initial request being made.

 If any information held is incorrect, the data subject is entitled to request that it is rectified.
-Where information has been disclosed to third parties, the disclosing party is obliged to ensure that this information is rectified also.
+Where information has been disclosed to third parties, the disclosing party is also obliged to ensure that this information is rectified.

-Where there is no compelling reason for personal data to be held, a subject has the right to request that any data be deleted.
-Further, the data subject may request that any processing of data ceases.
-This request must be complied with unless there are compelling and legitimate grounds for processing of that personal data.
+Where there is no compelling reason for personal data to be held, a data subject has the right to request that any data be deleted.
+The data subject may also request that any processing of data ceases.
+This request must be complied with unless there are compelling and legitimate grounds for processing that personal data.

 If you are a public authority or carry out large scale processing of special categories of data or the systematic processing of large amounts of data for monitoring purposes, then it is likely that you will be required to appoint a DPO.

-Larger organisations may find that it is prudent for them to appoint a DPO to ensure compliance with the Regulation.
+Larger organisations may find that it is prudent for them to appoint a DPO to ensure compliance with the GDPR.